AhriCutii/PyAI-to-Asc3-converter/README.md

-Converter for ScarCraft 1 aiscripts made by PyAI to the Asc3 format, which is much more easily readable and writable by hand.
+Converter for StarCraft 1 aiscripts made by PyAI to the Asc3 format, which is much more easily readable and writable by hand.
 There already is a way to convert Asc3 scripts to PyAI but not vice-versa, until now.
 Just drag and drop the PyAI script over the executable.